ibm-cloud-docs/codeengine/deploy-job.md

 1. In order to pull images from a private repository, you must first create a private repository.
 For example, to create a private Docker Hub repository, see [Docker Hub documentation](https://docs.docker.com/docker-hub/repos/){: external}.
 After you create a private repository, [push an image to it](https://docs.docker.com/docker-hub/repos/){: external}.
 You can also set up an access token.
 By using an access token, you can more easily grant and revoke access to your Docker Hub account without requiring a password change.
 For more information about access tokens and Docker Hub, see [Managing access tokens](https://docs.docker.com/docker-hub/access-tokens/){: external}.

 2. Add access to your private repository in order to pull images.
-To add access to a private repository with the CLI, use the `registry create` command to create an image registry access secret.
-For example, create registry access to a Docker Hub repository called `privatedocker` that is at ``https://index.docker.io/v1/`` and uses your username and password.
+To add access to a private repository with the CLI, use the [`ibmcloud ce registry create`](/docs/codeengine?topic=codeengine-cli#cli-registry-create) command to create an image registry access secret.
+For example, the following `registry create` command creates registry access to a Docker Hub repository called `privatedocker` that is at ``https://index.docker.io/v1/`` and uses your username and password.

    ```
    ibmcloud ce registry create --name privatedocker --server `https://index.docker.io/v1/` --username <Docker_User_Name> --password <Password>